reyrp7/Walmart-Sales/README.md

 # Walmart-Sales-Dashboard

+### DISCLAIMER
+This is an educational portfolio project created using a publicly available Walmart sales dataset from Kaggle.
+It is not affiliated with or endorsed by Walmart.

 ## About This Project

 Hi!
 My name is Reynard, and this is my first Microsoft Excel portfolio project.